Nsayre/nds-docs/guides/Git.rst

 .. code-block:: text

-   # Squash
+   # Squash all commits from the specified branch into current branch
-   $ git stash
+   $ git squash <BRANCH_TO_SQUASH>
-   # View list of stashes

 Ignoring Files with .gitignore
 ==============================

-Often a codebase will rely on files that are not code, yet are considerably large.
-Since these files do not need to be tracked as closely as code, it is safe to ignore them and provide alternate means to acquire them.
-Once files are >1MB it is wise to start considering whether they really need to be tracked.
+It is desirable to not track files that are irrelevant to a repo, or simply too large to track (>1MB is a good threshold to consider ignoring).

 Ignoring files can be managed in git with the .gitignore file. the .gitignore file is a file placed in your repository that specifies patterns